Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 DiskGenius

-DiskGenius - Professional data recovery software that can retrieve data from BSOD computer, recover formatted / RAW / lost partitions, undelete files in Windows 11/10/8/7.
+DiskGenius - Professional data recovery software that can retrieve data from BSOD computers, recover formatted / RAW / lost partitions, undelete files in Windows 11/10/8/7.

 "Your device ran into a problem and needs to restart.
 We're just collecting some error info, and then we'll restart for you.